ÖBB Verwaltungsgebäude

 With the opening of the Arlberg railway in 1884, Innsbruck had once again become a transport hub between Germany and Italy, France, Switzerland and Vienna.
 The Stubai Valley railway was opened in 1904 and the Mittenwald railway in 1912.
 Both projects were planned by Josef Riehl (1842 - 1917) as a private railway entrepreneur.
 Born in Bolzano, Riehl had gained his first experience with the Brenner railway under Etzel before he opened up the inner-Alpine region with many projects as a pioneer under his own company in 1870.

-The railway was the most directly perceptible feature of progress for a large part of the population, and not just from a purely technical perspective.
-It brought immense social change.
+The railway was the most directly noticeable feature of progress for a large part of the population.
+The railway viaducts, built from Höttinger Breccie from the nearby quarry, put a physical and visible end to the town in the east towards Pradl.
+But the railway did not just change the country from a purely technical perspective.
+It also brought immense social change.
 The railway stations along the line revitalised the towns immensely.
 The station forecourt in Innsbruck became one of the new centres of the city.
 Workers, students, soldiers and tourists flocked to the city in large numbers, bringing with them new lifestyles and ideas.
 However, not everyone was happy with this development.
 The petty aristocracy, which had already been severely plucked after 1848, and particularly strict clerics feared the collapse of local agriculture and the final decline in morals caused by the foreigners in the city.

 By 1870, Innsbruck's population had risen from 12,000 to 17,000, partly due to the economic stimulus provided by the railway.
 Local producers benefited from the opportunity to import and export goods cheaply and quickly.
 The labour market changed.
 Before the railway lines opened, 9 out of 10 Tyroleans worked in agriculture.
 With the opening of the Brenner railway, this figure fell to less than 70%.
 The railway was worth its weight in gold for tourism.
 It was now possible to reach the remote and exotic mountain world of the Tyrolean Alps.
 Health resorts such as Igls and entire valleys such as the Stubaital benefited from the development of the railway.